Diabetes & Endocrine Center

 and counseling for psychosocial issues.
 These three elements are among

-the goals of the Upper Chesapeake Health Diabetes and Endocrine Center
+the goals of the UM UCH Diabetes and Endocrine Center

 Anyone who has complications of diabetes or who

 is not meeting the ABC target levels for diabetes management as listed

 - Blood Pressure under 130/80

 - Triglyceride Under 150 mg/dl

 - HDL over 50mg/dl for women over 45 mg/dl for men